pantheon-systems/documentation/source/content/guides/drush/04-drupal-commandline.md

 ## The Power of Terminus and Drush

-If you're a developer who lives in the command line, you now see the power of Terminus and Drush.
-This guide has just scratched the surface of what can be done.
 Terminus provides the power to manage most aspects of your Pantheon sites, while tools like Drush (and WP-CLI for WordPress) give you the power to manage the inner workings of your Drupal-powered site.
 Now, you're ready to take the sandbox site you've setup and explore on your own to see what else is possible.

 ## More Resources